DBSE-teaching/isee2019-CodeSlayers/README.md

+# Codeslayers - Money control application - ISEE2019

+This is the main repository of the team Codeslayers developing a android application for money control.

+A link to download the first version will be uploaded soon here.

+Until then follow our developer's blog for the latest updates and other information about our team, [Blog link](https://dbse-teaching.github.io/isee2019-CodeSlayers/)

 # Software Engineers Blog

 This is the main page of your repository for the course project that is a center piece of the lecture "Introduction to Software Engineering for Engineers" in summer term 2019.